matijaoe/wordware/README.md

+# Wordware 🔐

-# Wordware, a sleek passphrase generator
+A sleek passphrase generator and wordlist manager.

 ## Setup